TACC/coe-332-sp21/docs/week05/intro_http_rest.rst

-Introduction to Application Programming Interfaces (APIs)
+◊Introduction to Application Programming Interfaces (APIs)
 =========================================================

 In general an Application Programming Interface (API) establishes the